-After my lovely stay in Meo Vac it was time to get back on the road, and start doing a loop I was hoping to do for a while – the Ha Giang Loop.
+After my lovely stay in Meo Vac it was time to get back on the road.
+It was time starting the motorbike loop I was hoping to do for a while – the Ha Giang Loop.
 Except of not starting it in Ha Giang town, but in Meo Vac.

 From Ha Giang town you could do the loop in 3 days, so from Meo Vac it was doable to do it in 2.
 But why rush it?
-So instead the plan was getting from Meo Vac to Yen Minh, on day to from Yen Minh to Don Van, maybe staying there for two nights, and then straight to Bao Lac.
+So instead the plan was getting from Meo Vac to Yen Minh and then from Yen Minh to Don Van.
+Then maybe staying in Dong Van for two nights, and then straight to Bao Lac.
+THis was to be a highlight of travel through Nothern Vietnam.
 Well – I followed the plan in my usual manner!!!

 But first I had to leave Meo Vac.
 And it was more difficult to do than I thought.
 Why?
 It was raining!!!

 So, after getting my bags on the back of the bike into plastic bags I packed myself into my little blue poncho, gloves on, and ready to face the rain.
 Taking the road to the west I left Meo Vac and instantly taking the road into the mountains.
 It offered me a last view of Meo Vac.
 But soon I was over the edge, the town behind me, and it felt like being in another world.
 The road was winding up and down through the mountains.
 It offered a view of the wild scenery, dark rocky formation of the hills with the green of trees, grass and some fields, and dotted around the area little villages.
 The light rain actually added a slight mystical atmosphere to the whole area.
 On the road I passed locals from the surrounding areas heading back from the markets to their homes, waving.